 Dudley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Dudley with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.71% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Dudley in 2010 was $17,913, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $71,652 for a family of four.
+The per capita income in Dudley in 2010 was $16,516, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $66,064 for a family of four.

 Dudley is an extremely ethnically-diverse town.
 The people who call Dudley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dudley residents report their race to be Black or African-American, followed by White.
 Dudley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.94% of the town’s residents.
-Important ancestries of people in Dudley include English, German, Scots-Irish, and French .
+People of Hispanic or Latino origin account for 14.99% of the town’s residents.
+Important ancestries of people in Dudley include English, German, French , and Italian.

 The most common language spoken in Dudley is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Italian.